tkoyama010/OpenCAE-tkoyama010/README.md

 - If you have ever heard of the word "finite element method".
 Thank you.
 - If you have ever heard of the word "differential equation".
 Thank you.
-Even if you have heard the word differential equation, I think most of you can eat it by finite element method.
+Even if you have heard the word differential equation, I think most of you don't know finite element method.
 It's a short time, but I'd like to explain that part first.
-Thank you in advance.

-# What is the finite element method?
+# What is PDE and FEM?

-Physical phenomena such as electricity, heat, and the behavior of objects can all be expressed by equations called differential equations.
+PDE is a equation using in physics, engineering, Such as electricity, heat, and the behavior of objects can all be expressed by PDE.
-The finite element method is a method of solving differential equations.
+The finite element method is a method of PDE.
-For example, let's solve the phenomenon that the wheel touches the ground like this.
-In this way, the area is divided into mesh and the calculation is performed.
-The mesh is called an element, and the intersection of the mesh sides is called a node.
-You must specify a finite element method and an integral method for each region of the mesh.
-The finite element method calculates this unknown variable by converting it into a form of simultaneous equations.
+FEMはPDEを連立方程式に変換して問題をときます。

 # GetFEM++

+This library provides a framework for solving PDE by FEM.
-A finite element library implemented in C++.
+A finite element library it'self is coded C++.
-The Python interface is used primarily.
+But the Python interface is used primarily.
 Install the python-getfem++ package on Ubuntu.
 By the way, since Python 3 version is already supported, Debian package will be created soon.
 Because of its object-oriented implementation, you can simply define an object and call a method to execute it.